-Understanding Canadian Law CLU3M1 Grade 11 University/College
+Understanding Canadian Law

 This course explores Canadian law, with a focus on legal issues that are relevant to the lives of people in Canada.
-Students will gain an understanding of rights and freedoms in Canada, our legal system, and family, contract, employment, tort, and criminal law.
-Students will use case studies and apply the concepts of legal thinking and the legal inquiry process to develop legal reasoning skills and to formulate and communicate informed interpretations of legal issues, and they will develop the ability to advocate for new laws.

-Prerequisite: CHC2P1 or 2D1 or NAC2O1
+Students will gain an understanding of laws relating to rights and freedoms in Canada; our legal system; and family, contract, employment, tort, and criminal law.
+Students will develop legal reasoning skills and will apply the concepts of legal thinking and the legal studies inquiry process when investigating a range of legal issues and formulating and communicating informed opinions about them.
+Prerequisite: CHC2P1 or 2D1